-Mindfulness – is it for you?
+Mindfulness – is it for me?

 ‘Mindfulness’ simply means paying attention to the present moment.
 Practising mindfulness can help you to cope with everyday life and deal with tough times.
 This is confirmed by extensive research, which has found that mindfulness reduces stress and anxiety.
 It can also help you to concentrate, relax and be more productive.